gradle/native-platform/readme.md

 ### Windows

-You need to install Visual studio 2010 or later, plus the Windows SDK to allow you to build both x86 and x64 binaries.
+You need to install Visual studio 2012 or later, plus the Windows SDK to allow you to build both x86 and x64 binaries.

 ### OS X

-The g++ compiler is required to build the native library.
+The clang compiler is required to build the native library.
 You will need to install the XCode command-line tools for this.

 ### Solaris